-In-Water Blasting
+10 In-Stream Blasting

 Based on Enbridge's review of the geologic conditions present along the route, there are currently locations that may require in-stream blasting.
-Enbridge will explore every possibility to avoid the use of blasting in these areas, and instead use other methods to fracture bedrock adequately.
 The extent of bedrock present on either side of the stream crossing may deem traditional methods of construction non-feasible but will depend on on-site geotechnical investigation.
 Using the blasting method would allow the Project to minimize the amount of time required working in the stream and overall disturbance to the feature.